Definable Coherent Ultrapowers and Elementary Extensions: Coherent Ultrafilters

 The following notion of coherent ultrafilter is designed to take the key model-theoretic features of an extender (see \cite[Chapter 26]{kanamori}) that allow the construction of $\prod V/E$, and remove the parts that correspond to beyond-ZFC strength.
 We allow the arity $\mu$ of the extender to be larger than $\omega$ (that is, a $(\kappa, \lambda)$-extender is a $(\omega, \kappa, \lambda)$-coherent ultrafilter with extra structure), although we will not use it here.
 Also, we remove the requirement that $\kappa$ be a cardinal, replacing it with an arbitrary set $A$.
 Although this does not matter for the full coherent ultrapower since there is a bijection between $A$ and $|A|$, it is an important consideration for the definable coherent ultrapower since the bijection is rarely definable.

 We use a slightly different formalism for coherent filters than typical.
-Normally, for $\ba \in [\lambda]^{<\omega}$, one of the following is used: \begin{itemize} \item $F_\ba$ is a filter on $[A]^{|\ba|}$ with $A$, so there is a canonical pairing between $\ba$ and any $s \in [A]^{|\ba|}$ that pairs each element of $\ba$ with the corresponding one of $s$ (this is used in \cite{kanamori}) \item $F_\ba$ is a filter on ${}^\ba A$, so, for $s \in {}^\ba A$, the pairing of elements is given by the function (this is used in \cite{ms-extenders}) \end{itemize} The pairing is necessary to define the projections $\pi^\bb_\ba$ for $\ba \subset \bb$, which is how one makes sense of coherence.
+Normally, for $\ba \in [\lambda]^{<\omega}$, one of the following is used: \begin{itemize} \item $F_\ba$ is a filter on $[A]^{|\ba|}$, so there is a canonical pairing between $\ba$ and any $s \in [A]^{|\ba|}$ that pairs each element of $\ba$ with the corresponding one of $s$ (this is used in \cite{kanamori}) \item $F_\ba$ is a filter on ${}^\ba A$, so, for $s \in {}^\ba A$, the pairing of elements is given by the function (this is used in \cite{ms-extenders}) \end{itemize} The pairing is necessary to define the projections $\pi^\bb_\ba$ for $\ba \subset \bb$, which is how one makes sense of coherence.
 Since we want to work with definable objects in some model, neither of these are available.
 Instead, we will take $\ba \in [\lambda]^{<\omega}$ and set $F_\ba$ to be a filter on ${}^{|\ba|} A$.
-Then we can pair the $i$th element of $\ba$ with the $i$th element of $s \in {}^{|\ba|} A$ in the order inherited from the function.
+Then we can pair the $i$th element of $\ba$ (under the ordering inherited from the ordinals) with the $i$th element of $s \in {}^{|\ba|} A$ in the order inherited from the function.
 This is clunkier, but is necessitated by our situation.
 As part of this, $s \in {}^n A$ will be considered both as an $n$-tuple of elements and as a function from $n$ to $A$.
+When we move to longer $\ba$'s, we will use ${}^{\otp(\ba)}A$ to make use of the ordering.